m00npants/onlineshop/src/main/java/readme.md

 cleaner and more modular design

-i added this to improve so much easier to read , maintain and expand.
+i added this to improve so its much easier to read , maintain and expand.